Get

 Meeting President Obama, Avoiding President Trump

 For almost 300 years, a rather unassuming Georgian building of black bricks with a shiny black door has been the official residence and office of the British Prime Minister.
 And for the past 15 years, it has also been the (un)official home to a beloved cat by the name of ‘Larry’.
 The tabby and white domestic shorthair had a rather inauspicious start, having been found as a stray and brought to the Battersea Dogs & Cats Home, one of the UK’s oldest and best-known animal rescue centres.
 In 2011, during the tenure of Prime Minister David Cameron, Larry was pulled from anonymity to serve as company and playmate to the Prime Minister’s children.
-His keen prey drive and impressive hunting performance, coupled with his friendly demeanour towards government officials and visiting heads of state, resulted in his promotion from household pet to ‘Chief Mouser to The Cabinet Office’, earning himself a permanent position in the top political residence in the United Kingdom.
+His keen prey drive and impressive hunting performance, coupled with his friendly demeanour towards government officials and visiting heads of state, led to his promotion from household pet to ‘Chief Mouser to The Cabinet Office’, earning him a permanent position at the United Kingdom’s top political residence.

 The Downing Street website describes Larry’s duties as “greeting guests to the house, inspecting security defences and testing antique furniture for nap quality.”